mapcomponents/react-map-components-maplibre/README.md

   useEffect(() => {
     if (!mapHook.map) return;
     // the MapLibre-gl instance (mapHook.map) is accessible here
-    // initialize the layer and add it to the MapLibre-gl instance or do something else with it
+    // initialize the layer and add it to the MapLibre-gl instance

     // optionally add layers, sources, event listeners, controls, images to the MapLibre instance that are required by this component mapHook.map.addLayer(